kgary/ser421public/node on usb/installation.md

-## Installing on MacOS host ##
+## Installation Guide ##

+**General Guidelines/Notes:**

+1. Please make sure that absolute path to node setup on usb does not include any spaces.

+2. Please refer the page https://nodejs.org/en/download/ in case the download url the following steps use, is dead.

+3. The path setting step can be excluded if path was already set to point to node/npm on usb before.

+4. The steps should ideally work for any node version.

+    This installation refers to node-v14.17.5-darwin-x64 (MacOS) or node-v14.17.5-win-x64 (Windows 10)

-The steps assume that nodejs installation is absent on the local machine.
+6. The steps assume that nodejs installation is absent on the local machine.

    If it is present locally, the steps could cause conflicts when using node/npm.

     - A possible workaround could be to rename usb node binaries/executables: 'node' to 'node-usb' and 'npm' to 'npm-usb' and use the node-usb/npm-usb (Not recommended)

-As a general note, please rename your USB drive so that it does not include any spaces.
-Also, please refer the page https://nodejs.org/en/download/ in case the download url is dead.

-Please note: The Path setting step can be excluded if path was already set to point to node/npm on usb before.
+## Installing on MacOS host ##

 **Steps:**
 1. cd /path/to/usb